Stephanie V. Blank

 Immediately prior to joining Boys & Girls Clubs of Metro Atlanta, she was the Vice President for DNS Associates, a for-profit organization specializing in Capital and Endowment Campaigns to non-profit organizations.

 Missy holds a B.A. degree in Business from the University of West Georgia, and numerous achievement awards through her work within Boys & Girls Clubs.
-Her husband, Mike is a LTC in the United States Army and they are the proud parents of two teenagers, Meghan 20 and Beau 19.
-Missy enjoys running, triathlons and watching her kids play soccer.
+Missy currently sits on several boards to include the United Way of Greater Atlanta and serves as a Trustee on the University of West Georgia Foundation board.

 Vice President of Club Safety & Risk Management

-Claire Guitton is the Vice President of Services to Clubs at Boys & Girls Clubs of Metro Atlanta.
-She serves as a liaison for Club staff throughout BGCMA’s 24 Clubs.
-BGCMA’s programs focus on Academic Success, Healthy Lifestyles and Character & Leadership Development.
+Claire Guitton is the Vice President of Club Safety & Risk Management at Boys & Girls Clubs of Metro Atlanta.
+She serves as a liaison for Club staff throughout BGCMA’s network of Clubs.
 Claire provides strategic direction to Club staff to ensure our quality programming.